 In 2016, after 50 years of conflict, the Colombian government signed an historic peace agreement with the guerrilla movement FARC.
-But the country is far from being a peaceful nation, in particular for Afro-Colombians, indigenous people and women.
-Together with its local partners, Mensen met een Missie counters the exclusion, discrimination and silencing of Afro-Colombian and indigenous communities.
-We provide space for trauma healing and a free flow of information covering the realities on the ground.
+However, the country is far from being a peaceful nation, in particular for Afro-Colombians, indigenous people and women.
+Together with our local partners, Mensen met een Missie counters the exclusion, discrimination and silencing of Afro-Colombian and indigenous communities.
+We provide space for trauma healing and disseminate information.

 +/- € 359.755